Skip to content

 In the example above:

-4. add the formula, providing any required input parameters inside the parenthesis ()
+4. Add the formula, providing any required input parameters inside the parenthesis ()

-Global formula input parameter ordering
+Project formula input parameter ordering

-When using a global formula that requires inputs, it is important to be conscious of the expected order of the inputs and pass them in the same sequence they appear in the creation window.
+When using a project formula that requires inputs, it is important to be conscious of the expected order of the inputs and pass them in the same sequence they appear in the creation window.

 For example, in this formula: